Skip to content

 In such circumstances, the most important gift we can give to ourselves is to a serious effort to observe our feelings, our needs and our situation so that we can take steps to relieve our distress.

+Dr. Tim Miller was sued for malpractice shortly after he had terminated a 10 year relationship with one of his male medical school classmates.
+His feelings of loss and isolation were compounded by feelings of anger, guilt, and distress about the perceived injury by his patient.
 Although able to attend to his patients, he dreaded the end of the day that brought feelings of intense loneliness and sleep disturbed nights.
 Aware that he was beginning to become increasingly preoccupied and depressed, he sought out an older respected colleague who eventually suggested that he seek professional help to forestall further depression.

 Professional help is not, however, the only recourse in such instances.
 Our personal physicians, respected colleagues, claims representatives, defense attorneys or risk managers are often helpful resources as are support programs offered by malpractice insurance companies.
 Such resources help us discover where we might find support in our own personal networks.